-In order to complete the story of the Canadian Arctic Expedition, and to commemorate the 100th anniversary of the start of the CAE, we completed a two-part research and filming expedition to Banks Island in the summer of 2013.
+In order to complete the story of the Canadian Arctic Expedition, and to commemorate the 100th anniversary of the start of the CAE, we set out on a two-part research and filming expedition to Banks Island in the summer of 2013.

-The 2013 research expedition to Banks Island in July and August 2013 will have both land- and sea-based components.
-The land expedition will be based in Sachs Harbour; the expedition by sea will utilize a 46-foot motor-sailboat, the Bernard Explorer.
+The 2013 research expedition to Banks Island in July and August 2013 was planned to have both land- and sea-based components.
+The land expedition was based in Sachs Harbour; the expedition by sea, utilized a 46-foot motor-sailboat, the Bernard Explorer.

 In July 2013, Mitzi Dodd and David Gray, with Kyle Wolki, from Sachs Harbour, as wildlife monitor, spent a week as planned investigating the Canadian Arctic Expedition headquarters at Mary Sachs Creek which was occupied by the Northern Party between 1914 and 1917.
 The team measured, mapped, photographed, and documented the major structures and artifacts.
 As expected, coastal erosion is slowly encroaching on the site and small artifacts on the surface of the site are falling to the beach below, and being lost in the sand.